 Wednesday, September 21, 2011

 They can actually be a good thing, you know!
 I mean come on, these babies are SMOTHERED in garlic and ginger.
 Does it get any better that that?
-Trust me – even the hubs was skeptical about the whole brussel sprouts thing, but after one bite (and a “holy cow”) he ended up LOVING them!
+Trust me – even the hubs was skeptical about the whole brussels sprouts thing, but after one bite (and a “holy cow”) he ended up LOVING them!

 The hubs and I went to a food truck frenzie recently and there was a Miami based Asian Fusion truck called Dim ssam a gogo that was UH-MAZING.
-We tried a few items (each of which were incredible), however I noticed an item on the menu that i WISH i tried (Ginger Brussel Sprouts).
+We tried a few items (each of which were incredible), however I noticed an item on the menu that i WISH i tried (Ginger Brussels Sprouts).
 I thought about them for a few days afterwards and just couldn’t take it anymore!
 I HAD to make my own.
 And these babies were born!

 Please don’t be afraid.
 These little bites of gold will knock your socks off!